CLAT 2024 - Check Exam Date (Dec), and Latest News

 CLAT - Gateway to Top Law Universities

-Law firms handpick and hire fresh and knowledgeable law graduates from NLUs and best law colleges at a whooping package ranging from Rs.
+Law firms meticulously select and recruit bright and well-informed law graduates from renowned NLUs and top law colleges, offering lucrative packages ranging from Rs.
 8 lakh to Rs.
 15 lakh per annum.

 Besides working for famous law firms, law pass-outs can also work with established advocates to get paid between Rs.
 3 lakh to Rs.
 5 lakh.
 The objective of such new lawyers working under the established ones is to learn the legal profession's stratagems and tactics.

-Apart from private practice and joining a legal firm, new lawyers from NLUs and SLSs can venture into the legal arenas such as Environmental Law, Intellectual Property Rights, Arbitration, Taxation and Competition Law.
-Now candidates are no longer restricting themselves to traditional areas of civil or criminal sides.
+In addition to pursuing private practice or joining a legal firm, graduates from NLUs and SLSs have exciting opportunities to explore various legal domains.
+These include Environmental Law, Intellectual Property Rights, Arbitration, Taxation, and Competition Law.
+Today, candidates are not limiting themselves to traditional areas of civil or criminal law, but expanding their horizons to embrace dynamic and diverse fields of legal practice.

 CLAT Notification will give you a glance at the important dates for CLAT Exam.
 This will help you to know the exam dates in detail.